 Total width and offset

-First, we’re going to set the total width of our Sketch layout.
-As we mentioned earlier, making use of popular CSS frameworks and device screen sizes will save you a lot of trouble.
+First, we will set the total width of our Sketch layout.
+Align your settings with popular CSS frameworks like Bootstrap or Bulma.
+This way, you ensure a clear and easy handover with the development team of your project.
 To do so, we’re going to set some breakpoints.
-Here they are.

 - Extra small: 360px.